Spider-Man: Into the Spider-Verse-2018

 Bunny Lake Is Missing (1965) is a taut psychological thriller that feels fresh and unpredictable, containing a mysterious, almost haunting quality throughout its running time.

-Though not remembered well the film is still worthy of a watch.
+Though not remembered well, the film is still worthy of a watch.

-Has Ann concocted the entire scheme herself for attention or could she be harmful or psychotic?
+Has Ann concocted the entire scheme herself for attention, or could she be harmful or psychotic?

 The film offers several subtle nuances that either work or do not work.
-The opening credits are a lesson in cinematic creativity as the words present themselves as slivers of paper being torn down the middle.
+The opening credits are a lesson in cinematic creativity as the words present as slivers of paper torn down the middle.

 This point is a wise move because it sets the tone for such a thriller as the film presents itself.